pflanze/utf-8-lineseparator/docs/design.md

 and look at the file with the name of the binary but with the suffix `.E.c` (`utf-8-lineseparator.E.c` or `test.E.c`).

-Since the `DEFTYPE_Maybe_` macro creates a new type name by simply appending the name of the type given as its argument to `Maybe_`, the argument must not contain anything other than word characters (`\w+`).
-For this reason, `typedef` is consistently used to create type names that do not contain spaces or other punctuation, e.g. generating the punctuation-less type name `str` above, but also why `DEFTYPE_Maybe_` defines `Maybe_int` as a typedef so that the `struct ` prefix isn't needed, so that the `Maybe_int` type itself be used as a parameter for another DEFTYPE style macro.
+Since the `DEFTYPE_Option` macro creates a new type name by simply appending the name of the type given as its argument to `Option_`, the argument must not contain anything other than word characters (`\w+`).
+For this reason, `typedef` is consistently used to create type names that do not contain spaces or other punctuation, e.g. generating the punctuation-less type name `str` above, but also why `DEFTYPE_Option` defines `Option_int` as a typedef so that the `struct ` prefix isn't needed, so that the `Option_int` type itself be used as a parameter for another DEFTYPE style macro.

 <small>Note: while it is possible to produce type names via macros on
-the fly, e.g. `Maybe(int)`, they have to output the type name.
+the fly, e.g. `Option(int)`, they have to output the type name.
 It's not possible to recreate the struct on the fly anonymously, since C has nominal, not structural typing (the anonymous structs would not match the ones created on the fly in other places, even if the type expression (macro call) is the same).</small>

-The Maybe types need to be checked via their `.is_nothing` attribute whether they actually contain a value.
+The Option types need to be checked via their `.is_nothing` attribute whether they actually contain a value.

 ### Result

 The file [Result.h](../Result.h)) defines the parametrized Result type.
-A Result can contain a value similar to a Maybe, but instead of containing nothing in the alternate case, they contain an error.
+A Result can contain a value similar to an Option, but instead of containing nothing in the alternate case, they contain an error.
 Currently this is always simply a string; i.e. whenever a function can return an error, it returns a type derived via